samuelheczko/DDM_simulation/README.md

 # DDM_simulation

-## this code does DDM simulation and then animates the results as a gif
+this is a simple Jupyter notebook that runs a single decision DDM simulation and then animates the results as a gif (no distributions collected -- but this should be easy)

 to run the code one needs following numpy imageio (for the the gif) random

+To understand all the parameters that can be adjsted one is referred to check: https://www.med.upenn.edu/longding1/javascript/DDM_LongDing.html and https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2474742/